david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 In this guide, to perform sample inference, you will run the Image Classification code sample and Security Barrier Camera Demo application that were automatically compiled when you ran the Image Classification and Inference Pipeline demo scripts.
 The binary files are located in the `~/inference_engine_cpp_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories respectively.

-If you want to run another sample, you need to build them from the source files delivered with the installation.
-To learn how to build the sample applications by yourself, see the [Inference Engine Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) section.
+If you want to run another sample code or demo application, you need to build them from the source files delivered with the installation.
+To learn how to build the by yourself, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) and [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) section.

 ### <a name="download-models"></a> Download Models